Musicals101.com

 b.
 Feb.
 4, 1960 (White Plains, NY) - d.
 Jan.
 25, 1996 (New York City)

-This promising talent combined his passions for musical theater and contemporary rock, and tried to bring these disparate forms together in his writing.
+Larson combined his passions for musical theater and contemporary rock, and tried to bring these disparate forms together in his writing.
 While a student at Adelphi University, he collaborated with David Armstrong on Sacrimoralimmortality, a musical look at the hypocrisy of the Christian Right.
-After graduating, Larson worked at a series of jobs while developing new musicals, including Superbia.
+After graduating, Larson worked at a series of non-theatrical jobs (including waitering in a diner) while developing new musicals, including Superbia.
 He starred in workshop productions of the autobiographical musical tick . . .tick . . .
 BOOM in the early 1990s, and showed such promise that he received the Richard Rodgers Award.
 (An expanded version of tick . . .tick . . .
-BOOM had a brief off-Broadway run in 2001.)
+BOOM would have a brief off-Broadway run in 2001.)

-Larson concentrated on developing a musical that re-set Puccini's grand opera La Boheme on the contemporary Lower East Side.
+Larson worked on and presented several environmental pieces, but was intrigued by the idea of a contemporary rock-pop musical that re-set Puccini's grand opera La Boheme on the Lower East Side of Manhattan.
 Rent received its first experimental staging at the New York Theatre Workshop in 1994, and was rehearsing for a full scale production there in 1996 when Larson died of a brain aneurysm.
 His tragic passing at age 35 drew tremendous media attention, which combined with rave reviews to help bring Rent to Broadway that same year.
 Larson posthumously received the Pulitzer Prize for Drama, the Obie, and Tonys for Best Book, Score and Musical.
-Although legal challenges raised some questions as to how much of Rent was Larson's, few doubt that it was his creative talents that made the show what it is.
+Although legal challenges raised some questions as to how much of Rent was Larson's own, few doubt that it was his creative talents that made the show memorable.

 Pastor, Tony